Currently about 10% of our daffodils are in bloom. Some warm weather and sunshine should bring out the full field soon!

-When: “Daffodil season” is generally from the second week in April through early May, but the timing of the daffodils varies every year.
-Look for updates on our website.
-Please drive and walk carefully and respect our neighbors and other visitors!
+When: “Daffodil season” is generally from the second week in April to early May, but the exact timing of the daffodils varies every year.
 The Reserve is open from sunrise to sunset.
 Please try to visit when crowds are less (see “Crowds” below).

-Location: The Parsons Reserve is located just south of Russell’s Mills Village in Dartmouth, MA.
-Click here for a Google map which you can use to get driving directions to parking.
-Or use “50 Horseneck Road, Dartmouth, MA” as an address.
+Location: The Parsons Reserve is located just south of Russell’s Mills Village (50 Horseneck Rd) in Dartmouth, MA.
+Click here for a Google map.

-Trails: Please note that all trails to the daffodils are dirt and you will encounter hills, rocks, tree roots, and wet spots – appropriate sturdy footwear is recommended!
-We also advise leaving your stroller in your car.
+Trails: All trails are dirt and you will encounter hills, rocks, tree roots, and wet spots – please wear appropriate footwear!
+We advise leaving your stroller in your car.
 Be aware that the northern entrance also has a fairly steep hill.
-(The trail distance from northern entrance to daffodils is about 1/5 mile.
-The trail distance from southern entrance to daffodils is about 1/3 mile.)
-Click here for a trail map.
+The trail distance from northern entrance to daffodils is about 1/4 mile.
+View a trail map here.

 Rules: Our rules are intended to protect the natural resources of the Reserve and make the experience more pleasant for everyone.
 In addition to DNRT’s standard Reserve rules (found here), please: